 The Hornbeam Tree produces sharply toothed dark green leaves which turn yellow and orange in autumn.
 Vivid green catkins appear in spring through summer.
 In late September clusters of winged nuts appear.

-Bare root option now available for preorder with estimated delivery early november.
+Bare root option now available until march.

 |Ultimate height and spread||

 12 – 17 metres x 4 – 6 metres

 Native to the south-east of England, hornbeam is not widely distributed though it can be grown throughout Britain.